 Love Me Do”/“PS I Love You” is a Beatles song written by Pete Best and John Lennon.

-Love Me Do was the Beatle’s first single, released in England in October 1962.
+Love Me Do was the Beatle’s first single and early hits, released in England in October 1962.
 The song is noted for its classic guitar riff played by George Harrison “PS I Love You” was a hit for the band when it reached U.S # 12 in 1964 after being included as filler on Capitol Records’ USA release of the Beatles’ “Beatles ’65.

-It’s De-Lovely, a song written by Cole Porter in 1957.
+It’s De-Lovely, a song written by Cole Porter in 1957 in the Beatle’s early days.
 The Beatle’s first song was “Love Me Do.”

 The Beatles first released their album, Please Please me in 1963.
 The Beatles have many more albums that are worth mentioning: Sgt.
 Pepper’s Lonely Hearts Club Band, Revolver, and Abbey Road.